GIJAXF/jax.github.io/README.md

 #  "JAX Repository"
+> [!NOTE]
+> This repository is intended for inspiration or to solve doubts.

 Welcome to the JAX repository!
 Here you will find a collection of projects developed by JAX, a passionate programmer dedicated to exploring and creating solutions in various programming languages.
 From web applications to complex algorithms, this repository covers a wide range of technologies.
 Featured Projects